Migrating a Python Package from Travis CI to GitHub Actions

 5 Reasons Why Everyone Should Try Martial Arts

 Martial arts is more than just about punching and kicking.
 It encompasses all aspects of a person’s well-being, not just the physical.
 By definition, martial arts is indeed an art.
-Not every one that practices martial arts is there for the self-defense skills.
-That can be a happy bonus.
-Art in any form is fulfilling and creative.
-The martial arts are no different.

 A Brief History of My Martial Arts Journey